willdalh/ml-course/README.md

 The notebook will restart, and you can verify GPU access by running `torch.cuda.is_available()` in a code cell.

-Each notebook starts with a script that installs the necessary dependencies.
+**Each notebook starts with a script that installs the necessary dependencies in a Google Colab environment.
+When the cell containing this script finishes, you must restart the runtime.** If you switch to a GPU runtime after the dependencies have been installed, you must install them again.

 ## Instructions for running code cells:
 - VSCode and Google Colab